 But if you’ve got a good leather strap and hang the guitar at a comfortable height, you might not even notice it.
 Brands like ESP have taken the classic SG shape and made it their own.
 Most noticeably, the offset body.
 This not only makes it stand out from all the Gibson and Epiphone SG’s, it also helps combat the balance issue.

-SG’s have a signature growl to them that makes them unique.
-Some doom metal players that play SG’s include Tony Iommi (Black Sabbath), Jus Oborn (Electric wizard), and Scott Weinrich (Saint Vitus).
+SG’s have a signature growl that makes them unique.
+Some doom metal players who play SG’s include Tony Iommi (Black Sabbath), Jus Oborn (Electric Wizard), and Scott Weinrich (Saint Vitus).

-If you like the SG, and you want to get it, there’s many options out there.
+If you like the SG and you want to get it, there are many options out there.
 Epiphone makes great SG’s at every budget (same as with the Les Paul), and Gibson SG’s are just amazing.

 The Epiphone SG Standard is just great.
 It plays and sounds like a real SG, but at a much more affordable price (around $500).